riceissa/issarice.com/wiki/givewell-staff-growth.md

 disappeared from a page, so the above table should be generally accurate but probably not completely so (feel free to [contact me](contact) about errors).
 The Wayback Machine also had spotty coverage that lacked several months.

-Note also that sometime between mid-August and mid-September in 2016, GiveWell removed a bunch of their employees from the Our People page.
+At some point between mid-August and mid-September in 2016, GiveWell removed a bunch of their employees from the Our People page.
 My guess is that they are the ones who mainly do work on the Open Philanthropy Project.
 They seem to be listed separately on the Open Phil ["Team"][open_phil_team] page.
+For this reason, I have stopped adding to the original table (the first table below) and have instead started a new table starting at September 10, 2016 (the second table below).

 # Tables